Distribution of primes of split reductions for abelian surfaces: Counting subsets of finite general symplectic groups

-Conversely, given a polynomial $f(X)\in (\Z/m\Z)[X]$ having the form described above, the following lemmas provide essential features of $f(X)$ that will be applied in the proofs of Proposition \ref{countings} and Proposition \ref{countings-2} at the end of this section.
+Conversely, given a reciprocal polynomial $f(X)\in (\Z/m\Z)[X]$, the following lemmas provide essential properties of $f(X)$ that will be employed in the proofs of Proposition \ref{countings} and Proposition \ref{countings-2} presented at the end of this section.
+To properly state these lemmas, we introduce the notation $f(m)\ll g(m)$ for any integer $m$ to indicate that for arithmetic functions $f(n), g(n): \N \to \C$, there exists a constant $C$ independent of $m$ such that $f(m)\leq C g(m)$.
+Likewise, we use the notation $f(m)\asymp g(m)$ and $f(m)=\O(g(m))$ for any integer $m$.